-The CAS Library has available for loan a limited number of the books marked with a bold B in this Syllabus.
+The CAS Library has a limited number of the books available for loan marked with a bold B in this Syllabus.
 Candidates registered for CAS Examinations and all members of the CAS have access to the library.
 The CAS Library is located at the CAS Office in Arlington, Virginia.
-For those who reside in East Asia, the Actuaries Office in Hong Kong has CAS Library books available for lending and candidates residing in that area should contact the office in Hong Kong.
+For those who reside in East Asia, the Casualty Actuarial Society (Hong Kong Office) has CAS Library books available for lending and candidates residing in that area should contact the office in Hong Kong.

 Books and manuals may be withdrawn from the library for a period of one month without charge.
 In general, not more than two references may be in the hands of one borrower at a time.

-Requests must be in writing and must include the borrower's complete name, address, and telephone number as well as the complete title(s) and author(s) of the requested book(s).
-Address requests for library books to:
+Requests for library books may be sent via e-mail or in writing to the addresses below.
+The request must include the borrower's complete name, address, and telephone number as well as the complete title(s) and author(s) of the requested book(s).